home-assistant/home-assistant-js-websocket/README.md

 Returns a promise that will resolve to a function that will cancel the subscription once called.

+Subscription will be automatically re-established after a reconnect.

+Uses `conn.subscribeMessage` under the hood.

 ##### `conn.addEventListener(eventType, listener)`

 Listen for events on the connection.
 [See docs.](#automatic-reconnecting)